RonaldsonBellande/RonaldsonBellande/README.md

 RL --> 100% of research and projects are private

+Algo --> 100% of research and project are private

-Algo -- 100% of research and project are private
+Robot Architecture -- 100% of research and project are private

 Everything is private
 ## 📫 Research & Projects: